john-ejoke/john-ejoke/SOC_Operations/soc-home-lab-build/README.md

 Three Sysmon event codes confirmed the nmap scan was captured end to end:

-**EventCode 1 — Process Creation**
+**EventCode 1 - Process Creation**
 Sysmon recorded the process that initiated the scan activity on the victim host.

 ![Sysmon EventCode 1](assets/sysmon_eventcode_1.png)

-**EventCode 3 — Network Connection**
+**EventCode 3 - Network Connection**
 Outbound network connection events showed the specific ports being probed, with source and destination IPs logged.

 ![Sysmon EventCode 3](assets/sysmon_eventcode_3.png)

-**EventCode 10 — Process Access**
+**EventCode 10 - Process Access**
 Process access events showed inter-process activity triggered as a result of the scan.

 ![Sysmon EventCode 10](assets/sysmon_eventcode_10.png)

 ---

-## Real-Time Logs — Kali Native Deployment
+## Real-Time Logs - Kali Native Deployment

 On the Kali-native Splunk instance, running `index=main` returned **20,089 events** from the `/var/log` directory over a 24-hour window, across 10 sources and 9 source types.
 This confirmed the Universal Forwarder was actively shipping live system logs into the local Splunk Enterprise instance.

 ![Real-Time Logs from Kali](assets/real_time_logs_from_kali.jpg)

-The logs included Xorg display server events, VirtualBox integration messages, and kernel-level activity — all the background telemetry a real analyst learns to distinguish from actual security-relevant events.
+The logs included Xorg display server events, VirtualBox integration messages, and kernel-level activity, all the background telemetry a real analyst learns to distinguish from actual security-relevant events.

 ---

-## Snapshots — Lab State Preservation
+## Snapshots - Lab State Preservation

 After verifying everything worked, I took snapshots of all three VMs to preserve the clean baseline state.
 This means I can revert after any destructive test and return to a known-good configuration.